kumashu2/logistics-wizard-erp-kashu7/README.md

 ### API Definition

-The API and data models are defined in [this Swagger 2.0 file](spec.yaml).
+The API and data md models are defined in [this Swagger 2.0 file](spec.yaml).
 You can view this file in the [Swagger Editor](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/IBM-Bluemix/logistics-wizard-erp/master/spec.yaml
 ).

 The API allows to: